-Searching for non–precious, active and stable catalysts for CO2 electrochemical reduction (CO2ER) has attracted extensive attention, while the high overpotential and low efficiency hinder the widespread commercial applications on a large scale.
-In this work, density function theory (DFT) calculations were conducted on the CO2ER process by FeNx embedded graphene (i.e., FeNx–gra, x = 0 – 4).
-The results reveal that Fe atom strongly interacts with the unsaturated N atoms of the substrate and acts as the active site.
-Due to the small limiting potential of –0.78 V and activation barrier (1.56 eV), FeN3–gra exhibits highest catalytic activity towards CO2 reduction.
-The products of CO2ER catalyzed by FeN3–gra are CH4 and CH3OH, in which CO* → HCO* is the potential–determining step.
+Searching for non-precious, active and stable catalysts for CO2 electrochemical reduction (CO2ER) has attracted extensive attention, while the high overpotential and low efficiency hinder their widespread commercial applications on a large scale.
+In this work, density functional theory (DFT) calculations were conducted on the CO2ER process over FeNx embedded graphene (i.e., FeNx–gra, x = 0–4).
+The results reveal that the Fe atom strongly interacts with the unsaturated N atoms of the substrate and acts as the active site.
+Due to the small limiting potential of −0.78 V and the activation barrier (1.56 eV), FeN3–gra exhibits the highest catalytic activity towards CO2 reduction.
+The products of CO2ER catalyzed by FeN3–gra are CH4 and CH3OH, in which CO* → HCO* is the potential-determining step.
 It is expected that FeN3–gra would be a promising catalyst for CO2ER.